 In verse 7 he continues, “7 I once thought these things were valuable, but now I consider them worthless because of what Christ has done.
 8 Yes, everything else is worthless when compared with the infinite value of knowing Christ Jesus my Lord.
 For his sake, I have discarded everything else, counting it all as garbage, so that I could gain Christ 9 and become one with him.
 I no longer count on my own righteousness through obeying the law; rather, I become righteous through faith in Christ.
 For God’s way of making us right with himself depends on faith.”

-For Orthodox Jews, it’s about being a descendant of Abraham and following the law until the messiah comes.
-No heaven, just Sheol until the messiah comes to raise the righteous dead and start a new Kingdom.
-For Islam it is similar but following the Quran and salvation itself is unknown because Allah is unknowable and there is no guaranteed way to be saved.
+For Jews, who are descendants of Abraham through Isaac (the promised seed), it’s about following the law until the messiah comes.
+No heaven, just Sheol (afterlife) until the messiah comes to raise the righteous dead and start a new Kingdom.
+For Islam, one follows the Quran’s teachings however, salvation itself is unknown because God is unknowable and there is no guaranteed way to be saved, one must hope that God wills for them to be saved.
 In Islam, the only ones guaranteed heaven are those that die in jihad, for everyone else they have no idea and won’t know until they die.

-Vedic religions like Hindu, Buddhist, and Jainist are all about achieving salvation by either building good karma to achieve moksha or liberation from the cycle of samsara, or reincarnation (Hindus and Jainists), or following the eightfold path to nirvana which is freedom from samsara (Buddhist).
+Vedic religions like Hindu, Buddhist, and Jainist are all about achieving salvation by either building good karma to achieve liberation from samsara (cycle of reincarnation), this liberation is called moksha for Hindus and Jainists and Nirvana for Buddhists.
+The Buddha says following his eightfold path is the way to Nirvana.
 New age paganism is all about being a good person and it usually borrows from Vedic religions but sometimes applies Abrahamic ideas of the afterlife when convenient.
-Some new age religions are like Buddhism and Jainism in that they don’t believe in an afterlife or even god, but believe we become energy in the universe, while others worship various deities.
-In some beliefs, there is no good or bad but all things are necessary for balance, (like the force in star wars), these ideas are in some Chinese religions as well as some tribal religions of Africa and the Americas.
-So there’s no salvation just life.
+Some new-age religions are like Buddhism and Jainism in that they don’t believe in an afterlife or even god(s), but believe we become energy in the universe.
+Meanwhile, there are still many beliefs in the world that involve the worship of idols or their ancestors, that have no soteriology, they simply deal with life as it comes.
+In some of these systems, there is no good or evil, but all things are necessary for balance, these ideas can be found in some indigenous religions of Africa, East Asia, and the Americas.
+In other words, there is no hope of salvation just life and death.

 Other religions teach that you must work for your own salvation from your failures and corruption by yourself.
 Christianity teaches that God made it so that you can receive salvation and walk with him to escape from sin.
 Essentially we don’t need to reach God by struggling alone to prove our righteousness, we simply come to God and he walks with us and teaches us.